bluesky/event-model/docs/source/data-model.rst

 homogeneous N-dimensional array of any of these.
 The values are never objects or dictionaries (to use the JSON and Python terminology respectively).
 This requirement allows document-consumers to make useful simplifying assumptions.
+As another justification for this design, consider that if we allowed one level of nesting in "data", then it could lead to wanting *those* values to allow nesting and so on, which would lead us to accepting arbitrarily nested structured data.
+This in turn would makes the Event Descriptors significantly more complex.
+Thus, we require that the values in "data" never be structured.

 .. _stop: